midtown-ai/glossary/glossary/v.md

  See also [V], [Vector], [Vector Database]

+# Vector Space

+ In AI and machine learning, a vector space is a mathematical space where vectors—ordered sets of numbers—represent various forms of data.
+Each [vector] in this space can represent things like words, images, data points, or even features of a [dataset].
+These spaces are important because they enable algorithms to operate on data in a structured way, making it easier to measure similarity, apply transformations, and find patterns.
+Here's a deeper look at how they’re used:
+  1. **Representation of Data**: Data in machine learning is often represented in numerical form as vectors.
+For instance, each point in a dataset can be thought of as a vector where each element represents a feature.
+In natural language processing (NLP), words are often represented as vectors (like in Word2Vec or GloVe embeddings) that capture semantic meaning based on their relationships to other words.
+  2. **Operations in Vector Spaces**: In AI, vector spaces allow for mathematical operations like addition, scaling, and finding angles (cosine similarity), which can indicate how similar two vectors are.
+For example, in NLP, the vectors for "king" and "queen" are often close in the vector space, reflecting their semantic similarity.
+  3. **Training and Transformations**: Machine learning models operate on data in vector spaces by learning patterns and transformations in this space.
+For example, in neural networks, layers apply transformations to move data through different vector spaces to identify features and relationships in the data.
+  4. **Dimensionality Reduction**: Techniques like [Principal Component Analysis (PCA)][PCA] and [t-Distributed Stochastic Neighbor Embedding (t-SNE)][t-SNE] reduce high-dimensional vector spaces into lower dimensions, helping visualize data and speed up computations while retaining meaningful structure.

+ So, vector spaces form the foundation of data representation in AI/ML, enabling models to learn, compare, and make decisions based on the relationships between data points within these spaces.

+ More at:
+  * ...

+ See also [V], ...

 # Vector Space Collision

  Here is a brief overview of vector space collisions in machine learning: